Reactor™ - The manual

 image

-After a panel is added it will automatically choose one of the available standard configurations.
-In many cases these configurations are the generic SKAARHOJ default configurations, that will allow you to easily add devices from different manufacturers to your panel.
+After a panel is added, it will automatically select one of the available standard configurations.
+In many cases, these configurations are the generic SKAARHOJ default settings, allowing you to easily add devices from different manufacturers to your panel.

 image